DigitalOcean Holdings Inc. (DOCN): Skating on Thin Ice? We Know the Answer

 DOCN’s Market Performance

-DOCN stocks went up by 0.93% for the week, with a monthly jump of 13.69% and a quarterly performance of -24.10%, while its annual performance rate touched 20.77%.
-The volatility ratio for the week stands at 6.52% while the volatility levels for the past 30 days are set at 6.82% for DigitalOcean Holdings Inc..
-The simple moving average for the period of the last 20 days is -4.95% for DOCN stocks with a simple moving average of -23.08% for the last 200 days.
+DOCN stocks went down by -6.74% for the week, with a monthly drop of -12.26% and a quarterly performance of -18.31%, while its annual performance rate touched 13.13%.
+The volatility ratio for the week stands at 7.01% while the volatility levels for the past 30 days are set at 6.60% for DigitalOcean Holdings Inc..
+The simple moving average for the period of the last 20 days is -14.83% for DOCN stocks with a simple moving average of -31.13% for the last 200 days.

 Analysts’ Opinion of DOCN